eLearning Development: Useful Firefox add-ons

 - Flash Switcher – Adobe Flash being the most commonly used development tool for Upside Learning, testing Flash content in different versions of Flash Player is a pain.
 You have to install/uninstall various plug-ins and then only can you test the content.
 Flash-Switcher makes things easy by allowing you to have multiple Flash Player plug-ins installed in the browser at the same time.
 You can switch between the various plug-ins based on the requirement real-time.
 Note: after switching the plug-in, the browser would restart to be ready for using selected plug-in.

 Using Flash-Switcher you can also add or remove different versions of Flash Player.
-Here is a small video that demonstrates that.

 - IE tabs – This allows developers to check how HTML page would look in IE, without leaving Firefox.
 Click the ‘IE tab’ (shown below) to change rendering engine.
 This add-on comes in handy for HTML courses or for website rendering.
 While normal browsing if if something is not looking ok in Firefox, you could simply switch to IE mode.
 Note: IE tabs work with Windows OS only (you would have guessed that anyways!)